 There are going to be times when the dying process is distressing and emotional, so some personalities are not going to be suited to this profession.

-That can be challenging for many people.
+You are the one providing empathy and strength and this can be challenging for many people.

 What Training is Available for Death Doulas